 Follow these steps to repair and take care of rot in your home:

 To prevent dry rot, make sure all caulking is new or redone in areas such as bathroom sinks, windows, bathtubs, and showers.
-Put a dehumidifier in the basement, and exhaust fan in the bathroom, and be sure to remove standing water from the wooden deck.
+Put a dehumidifier in the basement, and an exhaust fan in the bathroom, and be sure to remove standing water from the wooden deck.

 Keep your home up to date and in good shape with these tips.
 Be sure to check your home every year for dry rot.
 Call your local craftspeople for help if you need them to make your repairs and complete routine maintenance around the home for you.